China–Kyrgyzstan border: Border crossings

 Historically the Bedel Pass, further east along the Tian Shan mountains, has also been used.
+In 2024, it was re-opened under a simplified regime.
+The full-scale development is scheduled for completion in 2027.

 Historical maps

 Historical maps of the China-Kirghiz SSR border from north to south (west to east) from the International Map of the World and Operational Navigation Chart, middle & late 20th century: